linusnorton/ljn.io/_posts/2019-11-01-transfer-pattern-journey-planner.md

 layout: post
 ---

-The concept behind [Hannah Bast's transfer patterns]() is brilliantly simple: pre-calculate all the points a passenger may need to change for every possible journey in the network and perform real-time queries by linking together these points for specific times.
-The original paper suggests using [Dijkstra Algorithm]() to reconstitute journeys from transfer patterns but does not go in to much detail, so let's have a look at how we can implement a journey planner based on transfer patterns.
+The concept behind [Hannah Bast's transfer patterns](https://ad.informatik.uni-freiburg.de/files/transferpatterns.pdf) is brilliantly simple: pre-calculate all the points a passenger may need to change for every possible journey in the network and perform real-time queries by linking together these points for specific times.
+The original paper suggests using [Dijkstra Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to reconstitute journeys from transfer patterns but does not go in to much detail, so let's have a look at how we can implement a journey planner based on transfer patterns.
 {: .article-headline}

 # A simple approach

-Given a number of transfer patterns for a journey `A→E`:
+There are [a number of ways to store transfer patterns](https://ljn.io/posts/using-directed-acyclic-graphs-to-store-transfer-patterns) but for the initial approach it's best to use a simple list of stops that the passenger changes to another service.
+For example, the journey `A→E` might contain the following patterns:

 ```
 A,B,C,E